 - Tremors or shaking anywhere in the uncontrollable body

 - Uncontrolled changes in the body’s temperature (too hot or too cold)

 - Rapid changes in blood pressure

 In some of the worst cases, someone may get Delirium Tremens (DTs), which are often hallucinations that consume the person.
-They are so real that people often struggle to realize that the hallucinations are not reality.
+They are so real that people often struggle to realize that the hallucinations are not real.
 While most people recover from these in a short time, some people struggle with them for weeks or longer.
 If the withdrawal symptoms happen without medical supervision of some type, seizures or death could also happen.
-These symptoms are incredibly rare, but they are the biggest reason that going to a detox center is so highly recommended when giving up alcohol.
+These symptoms are infrequent, but they are the biggest reason that going to a detox center is highly recommended when giving up alcohol.

 Is Insomnia Common During Alcohol Withdrawals?

 There are quite a few people who go through alcohol withdrawals that suffer from insomnia.
-Some of it was present prior to the addiction to alcohol, and may have even led to the addiction in some way.
-Others developed insomnia as a result of quitting alcohol or other health issue that coexisted during the addiction.
+Some of it was present before the addiction to alcohol and may have even led to the addiction somehow.
+Others developed insomnia as a result of quitting alcohol or other health issues that coexisted during the addiction.
 People who struggle with insomnia only when stressed typically face an acute insomnia diagnosis.
-While those who just struggle to fall asleep often have onset insomnia.
+While those who struggle to fall asleep often have onset insomnia.
 There are many types of insomnia, all of which could become exacerbated by recovery.